kshedden/zipmap/README.md

-zipmap provides utility functions for reading and writing a limited range of Go maps as gzipped files and streams, using gobs as the wire format.
+zipmap provides utility functions for reading and writing a limited range of Go maps as gzipped files and streams, using gob as the wire format.
 Currently, a limited set of map types with primitive keys and values is supported: `map[int64]float64`, `map[int64]float64`, and `map[int64]string`.